SumayKalra/cse15L-labreports-winter2024/index.md

 [user@sahara ~/lecture1] $
 ```

+The current directory is '/home'.
 If you cd a directory in the terminal you will gain access to the contents of that directory which could include more directories and files.
 Not an error

 <h3 id="custom-id">CD File</h3>
 ```